Consecration Dell: Woodland Restoration

 Restoring the Woodland

-Following the Master Plan recommendations, Mount Auburn initiated work to restore the woodland in 1993.
-Over the next fifteen years, this work continued one section at a time from the vernal pool in the Dell’s center to the surrounding slopes.
+Following the Master Plan recommendations, Mount Auburn initiated work to restore the woodland in 1997.
+Over the next twenty years, this work continued one section at a time from the vernal pool in the Dell’s center to the surrounding slopes.
 The project’s early phases included removing Norway maples and other non-native species, such as Japanese yews and Japanese barberries.
 Thousands of native New England plants planted in their place established a new forest floor.

 In addition to their historical appropriateness, these plants helped to reverse years of soil erosion.
 Plant roots help to anchor the soil in place below ground.
 Above ground, their foliage protects dry topsoil from being swept away by wind and breaks rainfall to prevent soil runoff.
 Because there was so little existing understory vegetation, this meant installing thousands of new plants at each stage of the project.
 Temporary irrigation allowed the plants to thrive, while regular weeding prevented Norway Maple seedlings from once again taking over.
 In some sections, the Cemetery injected plants into compost-filled burlap tubes pinned to Dell’s slopes.
 This strategy gave plants time to become firmly established on the slopes.
 The burlap since decomposed and the plants are now anchoring the soil independently.